garden-io/garden/docs/reference/commands.md

       # If specified, this provider will only be used in the listed environments.
 Note that an empty array effectively
       # disables the provider.
 To use a provider in all environments, omit this field.
       environments:

+      preInit:
+        # A script to run before the provider is initialized.
+This is useful for performing any provider-specific
+        # setup outside of Garden.
+For example, you can use this to perform authentication, such as authenticating
+        # with a Kubernetes cluster provider.
+        # The script will always be run from the project root directory.
+        # Note that provider statuses are cached, so this script will generally only be run once, but you can force a
+        # re-run by setting `--force-refresh` on any Garden command that uses the provider.
+        runScript:

     moduleConfigs:
       - kind: